Permutons, meanders, and SLE-decorated Liouville quantum gravity: Preliminaries

 By~\cite[Theorem 1.9]{ig4}, for distinct $z,w\in\BB Q^2$, the flow lines $\beta_z^L$ and $\beta_z^R$ cannot cross $\beta_w^L \cup \beta_w^R$, but they may hit and bounce off if $\kappa \in (4,8)$.
 Furthermore, a.s.\ the flow lines $\beta_z^L$ and $\beta_w^L$ (resp.\ $\beta_z^R$ and $\beta_w^R$) eventually merge into each other.
 See Figure~\ref{fig-flow-line-def} for an illustration.

 We define a total ordering on $\BB Q^2$ by declaring that $z$ comes before $w$ if and only if $w$ lies in a connected component of $\BB C\setminus (\beta_z^L\cup \beta_z^R)$ which lies to the right of $\beta_z^L$ and to the left of $\beta_z^R$.
 It follows from~\cite[Theorem 1.16]{ig4} (see also~\cite[Footnote 4]{wedges}) that there is a unique space-filling path $\eta$ from $\infty$ to $\infty$ which hits the points of $\BB Q^2$ in the prescribed order and is continuous when it is parametrized, e.g., so that it traverses one unit of (two-dimensional) Lebesgue measure in one unit of time.
-This curve $\eta$ is defined to be the \textbf{space-filling SLE$_\kappa$ counterflow line of $\wh h$ from $\infty$ to $\infty$ of angle $\pi/2-\theta$}.
+This curve $\eta$ is defined to be the \textbf{space-filling SLE$_\kappa$ counterflow line of $\wh h$ from $\infty$ to $\infty$ of angle\footnote{We highlight that in this paper we are using the convention that counterflow line of angle $\theta$ have the \emph{same} direction as flow line of angle $\theta$.
+We point out that in other papers (for instance, \cite{ig1}) the authors might use the opposite convention, that is, counterflow line of angle $\theta$ have the \emph{opposite} direction as flow line of angle $\theta$.} $\theta-\pi/2$}.

 The law of the curve $\eta$ does not depend on $\theta$, but the coupling of $\eta$ with $\wh h$ depends on $\theta$.
-In particular, if $\theta \in (-\pi/2,\pi/2)$ and $\eta_1$ and $\eta_2$ are the space-filling SLE counterflow lines of $\wh h$ with angles 0 and $\pi/2-\theta$, respectively, then $\eta_1$ and $\eta_2$ are coupled together in a non-trivial way.
+In particular, if $\theta \in (-\pi/2,\pi/2)$ and $\eta_1$ and $\eta_2$ are the space-filling SLE counterflow lines of $\wh h$ with angles 0 and $ \theta-\pi/2 $, respectively, then $\eta_1$ and $\eta_2$ are coupled together in a non-trivial way.
 By~\cite[Theorem 1.16]{ig4}, each of $\eta_1$ and $\eta_2$ is a.s.\ given by a measurable function of the other.
 The reason for our interest in this coupling is the following result, which is~\cite[Theorem 1.17]{borga-skew-permuton} and which is proven building on~\cite{wedges,ghs-bipolar}.